odea-project/qAlgorithms/README.md

 ## Documentation
 All currently existing documentation can be found in the `./docs` directory of this repository.
-It is incomplete as of now and not concerned with the programmatic interface of qAlgorithms.
+It is incomplete as of now and focuses on the theoretical considerations behind implemented methods rather than the implementation.
+For those details, refer to the commented code.

 ## Current Offerings